 Getting Started

 The implementation is available from the TOP website.
-Up-to-date installation and usage instructions are available on the website.
+Up-to-date installation and detailed usage instructions are available on the website https://labs.etsi.org/rep/top/ide/-/wikis/Installation.
 The fundamental steps can be summarized as follows:

 Download and deploy the Eclipse Modeling Tools package.